Judgment No. 3432

 The complainant’s brief (without annexures) in the proceedings before the Tribunal comprises three pages.
 It is, at times, expressed in inappropriately colourful language.
 The brief effectively adopts the documented argument of the complainant in the internal appeal (a practice the Tribunal does not approve of) [...].

-procedure; complaint; formal requirements; submissions
+procedure before the tribunal; complaint; formal requirements; submissions

 While the jurisprudence of the Tribunal militates against the conclusive interpretation of an agreement such as the 1977 Seat Agreement (see for example Judgment 1182, under 6) with a view to determining the rights and obligations of the parties under such an agreement, it does not follow that the duty of care of the international organisation bound by such an agreement cannot be measured by reference to the possibly if not probably correct interpretation.
 As the EPO quite properly and appropriately notes in its reply, the jurisprudence of this Tribunal holds that an international organisation can, in appropriate cases, “employ its own considerable power and authority and influence to have the [national] authorities change their position” (see Judgment 2032, consideration 17).